moews/moews.github.io/_posts/2017-03-25-publications.md

 * <small>"Time-varying information efficiency and the impact of small inefficient market subsets ", _2nd Edinburgh Conference on the Economics of Financial Technology (EFT 2023)_, Edinburgh, UK, June 21-23, 2023

-* <small>"Public safety planning and health policy impacts on crime hot spot composition", _1st Digital Footprints Conference of the Turing Institute SIG on Novel Data Linkages for Health and Wellbeing_, Bristol, UK, May 11, 2023 <!--Poster-->
+* <small>"Public safety planning and health policy impacts on crime hot spot composition", _1st Digital Footprints Conference of the Alan Turing Institute_, Bristol, UK, May 11, 2023 <!--Poster-->

 * <small>"Exploiting geospatial large-scale structure for crime prevention", _22nd International Conference of the International Federation of OR Societies (IFORS 2021)_, Seoul, Korea, August 22-27, 2021</small>